stablestud/adsorber/README.md

 * `-Y,  --yearly`

 ### adsorber `update {options}`:
-To keep the hosts file up-to-date.
+Updates the hosts file with the latest ad-domains.

 The command will:
 * copy the current `/etc/hosts` to `/etc/hosts.previous`, if not disabled in `adsorber.conf`
-* download ad-server lists from servers listed in `sources.list`
+* download ad-server domains from servers listed in `sources.list`
 * filter those and apply them to the systems hosts file `/etc/hosts`

 Possible options are: